admiralorbiter/stupid_simple_video_editor/README.md

    - Delete individual or multiple videos using the trash icon
    - Select videos to delete with checkbox interface
    - Confirm deletion with a simple click
+8. Organize your videos:
+   - Create folders and subfolders
+   - Create tags with custom colors
+   - Drag and drop tags onto videos
+   - Move videos to folders using the modal interface
+   - Use context menus for folder management

 ## Tech Stack

-- Frontend: HTML, Bootstrap, HTMX
+- Frontend: HTML, Bootstrap, HTMX, JavaScript
 - Backend: Python, Flask
 - Database: SQLite
 - Video Processing: FFmpeg